kubedb/docs/docs/guides/mssqlserver/concepts/mssqlserver.md

 `spec.podTemplate.spec.nodeSelector` is an optional field that specifies a map of key-value pairs.
 For the pod to be eligible to run on a node, the node must have each of the indicated key-value pairs as labels (it can have additional labels as well).
 To learn more, see [here](https://kubernetes.io/docs/concepts/configuration/assign-pod-node/#nodeselector) .

+### spec.tls

+`spec.tls` specifies the TLS/SSL configurations for the MSSQLServer.
+KubeDB uses [cert-manager](https://cert-manager.io/) v1 api to provision and manage TLS certificates.

+The following fields are configurable in the `spec.tls` section:

+- `issuerRef` is a reference to the `Issuer` or `ClusterIssuer` CR of [cert-manager](https://cert-manager.io/docs/concepts/issuer/) that will be used by `KubeDB` to generate necessary certificates.

+  - `apiGroup` is the group name of the resource that is being referenced.
+Currently, the only supported value is `cert-manager.io`.
+  - `kind` is the type of resource that is being referenced.
+KubeDB supports both `Issuer` and `ClusterIssuer` as values for this field.
+  - `name` is the name of the resource (`Issuer` or `ClusterIssuer`) being referenced.

+- `clientTLS` This setting determines whether TLS (Transport Layer Security) is enabled for the MS SQL Server.
+  - If set to `true`, the sql server will be provisioned with `TLS`, and you will need to install the [csi-driver-cacerts](https://github.com/kubeops/csi-driver-cacerts) which will be used to add self-signed ca certificates to the OS trusted certificate store (/etc/ssl/certs/ca-certificates.crt).
+  - If set to `false`, TLS will not be enabled for SQL Server.
+However, the Issuer will still be used to configure a TLS-enabled WAL-G proxy server, which is necessary for performing SQL Server backup operations.

+- `certificates` (optional) are a list of certificates used to configure the server and/or client certificate.
+It has the following fields:
+  - `alias` represents the identifier of the certificate.
+It has the following possible value:
+    - `server` is used for server certificate identification.
+    - `client` is used for client certificate identification.
+    - `exporter` is used for metrics exporter certificate identification.
+  - `secretName` (optional) specifies the k8s secret name that holds the certificates.
+ This field is optional.
+If the user does not specify this field, the default secret name will be created in the following format: `<database-name>-<cert-alias>-cert`.

+  - `subject` (optional) specifies an `X.509` distinguished name.
+It has the following possible field,
+      - `organizations` (optional) are the list of different organization names to be used on the Certificate.
+      - `organizationalUnits` (optional) are the list of different organization unit name to be used on the Certificate.
+      - `countries` (optional) are the list of country names to be used on the Certificate.
+      - `localities` (optional) are the list of locality names to be used on the Certificate.
+      - `provinces` (optional) are the list of province names to be used on the Certificate.
+      - `streetAddresses` (optional) are the list of a street address to be used on the Certificate.
+      - `postalCodes` (optional) are the list of postal code to be used on the Certificate.
+      - `serialNumber` (optional) is a serial number to be used on the Certificate.
+        You can find more details from [Here](https://golang.org/pkg/crypto/x509/pkix/#Name)
+    - `duration` (optional) is the period during which the certificate is valid.
+    - `renewBefore` (optional) is a specifiable time before expiration duration.
+    - `dnsNames` (optional) is a list of subject alt names to be used in the Certificate.
+    - `ipAddresses` (optional) is a list of IP addresses to be used in the Certificate.
+    - `uris` (optional) is a list of URI Subject Alternative Names to be set in the Certificate.
+    - `emailAddresses` (optional) is a list of email Subject Alternative Names to be set in the Certificate.
+    - `privateKey` (optional) specifies options to control private keys used for the Certificate.
+      - `encoding` (optional) is the private key cryptography standards (PKCS) encoding for this certificate's private key to be encoded in.
+If provided, allowed values are "pkcs1" and "pkcs8" standing for PKCS#1 and PKCS#8, respectively.
+It defaults to PKCS#1 if not specified.

+### spec.internalAuth
+`spec.internalAuth.endpointCert` specifies the TLS/SSL configurations for internal endpoint authentication of sql server availabilty group replicas.
+An availability group uses TCP endpoints for communication.
+Under Linux, endpoints for an AG are only supported if certificates are used for authentication.
+Explore more on [sql server docs](https://learn.microsoft.com/en-us/sql/linux/sql-server-linux-create-availability-group?view=sql-server-ver16&tabs=ru).
+To generate the certificate used for internal endpoint authentication of availability group replicas, you have to specify
+  - `issuerRef` is a reference to the `Issuer` or `ClusterIssuer` CR of [cert-manager](https://cert-manager.io/docs/concepts/issuer/) that will be used by `KubeDB` to generate necessary certificates.
+Same as `spec.tls.issuerRef`.
+ - `certificates` (optional) is the certificate used to configure endpoints.
+It has the following fields:
+   - `alias` represents the identifier of the certificate.
+It has the following possible value:
+     - `endpoint` is used for endpoint certificate identification.
+   - `secretName` (optional) specifies the k8s secret name that holds the certificates.
+This field is optional.
+If the user does not specify this field, the default secret name will be created in the following format: `<database-name>-endpoint-cert`.
+   - `subject` is same as described in `spec.tls.certificate.subject`

 ### spec.serviceTemplate

 KubeDB creates two different services for each MSSQLServer instance.
 One of them is a primary service named `<mssqlserver-name>` and points to the MSSQLServer `Primary` pod/node.
 Another one is a secondary service named `<mssqlserver-name>-secondary` and points to MSSQLServer `secondary` replica pods/nodes.